tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_pcie.md

     -append "rootwait root=/dev/vda1 console=ttyAMA0 pci=nomsi"
 ```

-### More work for Arm64 ###
+### More Work for ARM64

-The above is enough for X86 and also for ARM64 when using some simple or a bit
-older PCIe devices.
-A bit more complex PCIe device which have larger internal
-RAM pool need some modifications with Qemu sources.
-The problem with passing
+The information above is enough for x86 and also for ARM64 processor architecture when using some simple or a bit older PCIe devices.
+A bit more complex PCIe device which has a larger internal RAM pool needs some modifications with QEMU sources.

-through such devices is that the memory address range reserved for PCIe
-devices is not large enough to map the internal memory of the PCI device.
-Some
-graphics card have several gigabytes of internal ram which needs to be
-accessible for virtual machine guest.
-The VIRT_PCIE_ECAM memory address range
+The problem with passing through such devices is that the memory address range reserved for PCIe devices is not large enough to map the internal memory of the PCI device.
+Some graphics cards have several gigabytes of internal RAM which needs to be accessible for the VM guest.

-in Qemu source code needs to be extended to allow mapping the whole PCIe device
-memory range.
-In most cases a few gigabytes is sufficient.
+You can extend the VIRT_PCIE_ECAM memory address range in the QEMU source code to allow mapping the whole PCIe device memory range.
+In most cases a few gigabytes is sufficient:

 ```
 diff --git a/hw/arm/virt.c b/hw/arm/virt.c